The 2d-directed spanning forest converges to the Brownian web: Convergence to the Brownian web

 Let us first mention that for a sequence of $({\cal H}, {\cal B}_{{\cal H}})$-valued random variables $\{\Xi_n: n \in \N\}$ with non-crossing paths, Criterion $(I_1)$ implies tightness (see Proposition B.2 in the Appendix of \cite{FINR04} or Proposition 6.4 in \cite{SSS17}) and hence subsequential limit(s) always exists.
 Moreover, Criterion $(B_1)$ has in fact been shown to be redundant with $(I_1)$ for non-crossing path models (see Theorem 6.5 of \cite{SSS17}).
 Combining $(I_1)$ with Theorem \ref{theorem:Bwebcharacterisation}, we obtain that any such subsequential limit $\Xi$ a.s. contains a random subset which is distributed as the standard BW ${\mathcal W}$.

-There are several approaches to state the (a.s.) upper bound $\Xi\subset{\mathcal W}$.
+There are several approaches to prove the other inclusion $\Xi\subset{\mathcal W}$.
 Criterion $(B_2)$ is often verified by applying an FKG type correlation inequality together with a bound on the distribution of the coalescence time between two paths.
-However, FKG is a strong property that is not satisfied by most models (especially for models with interactions).
+However, FKG is a strong property which may not hold for models with interactions.
 This strategy seems really hard to carry out in the DSF context.
-Hence, new criteria have been suggested to replace $(B_2)$: let us mention for instance Criterion $(E)$ proposed by Newman et al \cite{NRS05}.
-See also Theorem 6.3 of \cite{SSS17}.
-Always in \cite{SSS17}, Schertzer et al have given in Theorem 6.6 a new criterion replacing $(B_2)$, called the \textit{wedge condition}.
+In the literature, new criteria have been suggested to replace $(B_2)$: let us mention for instance Criterion $(E)$ proposed by Newman et al \cite{NRS05}.
+See also Theorem 6.3 of Schertzer et al. \cite{SSS17}.
+In the same reference, Schertzer et al. have given in Theorem 6.6 a new criterion replacing $(B_2)$, called the \textit{wedge condition}.
 Our convergence result (Theorem \ref{thm:JtConvBwebGenPath} below) appears as a generalization of Theorem 6.6 of \cite{SSS17} by considering the joint convergence of $\{(\Xi_n, \widehat{\Xi}_n) : n\geq 1\}$ to the BW and its dual.
 Here, $\widehat{\Xi}_n$ merely denotes a $(\widehat{{\cal H}}, \widehat{{\cal B}}_{\widehat{{\cal H}}})$-valued random variable made up of paths running backward in time.
 Theorem \ref{thm:JtConvBwebGenPath} also replaces the wedge condition by the fact that no limiting primal and dual paths can spend positive Lebesgue time together: this is condition $(iv)$.
 We believe that Theorem \ref{thm:JtConvBwebGenPath} is robust and can be applied for studying convergence to the BW for a large variety of models with non-crossing paths.